ajamess/WildlifeAI/README.md

 ```bash
 pytest -s
 ```
+Ensure all Python dependencies are installed before running the tests.
+The build scripts create a `venv` directory containing these requirements—activate it using `venv\Scripts\activate` on Windows or `source venv/bin/activate` on macOS/Linux, then run `pytest`.

 The harness executes the runner for every file and compares each output value to the database, printing the per‑image results to the console.